proffapt/fERP/README.md

 ====================
 Automate the process of filling up the feedback form in ERP.

+**Disclaimer**: The developer does not hold any responsibility for the use / abuse of this tool.
+Use it at your own discretion.

     1. Open the feedback form of ERP.
     2. Click on the subject code and the professor button.
     3. Open console in browser.